All comparisonsNote-taking apps

 Milanote

-Coda fails first because table blocks and formula fields dominate the canvas model.
+Coda fails first because it breaks when table blocks and formula fields dominate the canvas model.

 Verdict